-Original expenses related to Non-LCI NPS/NPA placements, LCI NPS placements, and authorized parent/JRF related reimbursements will be charged to the JRF (0282 Mgmt).
+Original expenses related to Non-LCI NPS/NPA placements, LCI NPS placements, and authorized parent/JRF related reimbursements will beare charged to the JRF (0282 Mgmt).

 - NPS/NPA Non-LCI 80%: The District of Residence/Accountability will reimburse the JRF 80% of the difference between the total Non LCI NPS expenses and the LCFF dollars generated by the Non-LCI NPS ADA.
 In addition, the District of Residence/Accountability will reimburse the JRF the LCFF dollars generated by the Non-LCI NPS ADA placement. - NPS LCI 100%: The District of Residence/Accountability will reimburse the JRF 100% of the difference between the total LCI NPS expenses and the LCFF dollars generated by the LCI NPS ADA.
-In addition, the District of Residence/Accountability will reimburse the JRF the LCFF dollars generated by the LCI NPS ADA placement (the Out-Of-Home Care apportionment will be distributed to member LEAs based on ADA, after allocating 100% of the LCI NPS costs to member LEAs with LCI NPS costs). - Authorized Parent and JRF Related Cost Reimbursements: These charges may be for attorney fees, unilaterally obtained related services, transportation, independent educational evaluations/assessments, or other authorized expenses.
+In addition, the District of Residence/Accountability will reimburse the JRF the LCFF dollars generated by the LCI NPS ADA placement (the Out-Of-Home Care apportionment will be distributed to member LEAs based on ADA, after allocating 100% of the net LCI NPS costs to member LEAs with LCI NPS costs). - Authorized Parent and JRF Related Cost Reimbursements: These charges may be for attorney fees, unilaterally obtained related services, transportation, independent educational evaluations/assessments, or other authorized expenses.
 For the majority of expenses, the District of Residence/Accountability will either reimburse the JRF 70% of total costs or submit a bill requesting 30% of the total cost of the authorized contract, such as an independent educational evaluation/assessment for which the member LEA developed a contract.
+Beginning in 2025/26, the JRF split for these costs will change to 50% district/50% JRF.